 Information about Due Process for students who receive gifted education and children who receive Early Intervention are found on the following pages:

 Due process hearings are similar to trials, with the Hearing Officer presiding and acting as a judge.
 An attorney will represent the educational agency.
 The parent may also be represented by an attorney, or may proceed without counsel.
 Witnesses are questioned and cross-examined, and evidence is admitted into the record for the Hearing Officer’s consideration.
 At the conclusion of the hearing, the Hearing Officer issues a written decision, which is a legally enforceable document setting forth the legal obligations of all the parties.

 The Office for Dispute Resolution (ODR) is a federally-funded project under IDEA and provides facilitations, mediations and due process hearings for all students with disabilities.
-Any IEP facilitations, mediations, or due process hearings with Chapter 15/Section 504 issues only and all costs associated with same are the responsibility of the respective LEA.
-If a due process hearing involves a combination of IDEA and Chapter 15-Section 504 issues, the respective LEA would be responsible for 1/3 of the court reporting costs.
+All facilitations, mediations, and due process hearings related solely to Chapter 15/Section 504 and all associated costs are the responsibility of the respective LEA.
+If a due process hearing involves a combination of IDEA and Chapter 15/Section 504 issues, the respective LEA would be responsible for paying for their copy of the transcript.

 INSTRUCTIONS:When filling out the PDF version of the form to submit via e-mail, save a copy to your computer and attach it as an e-mail attachment in your e-mail client.
 Examples of an e-mail client include Microsoft Outlook and web based e-mail such as Gmail and Hotmail.
 The request should be sent to ODR@odr-pa.org.